Table of Contents

 network

-The network statement is used to declare each IP network for which dhcpd is to provide dynamically-assigned IP addresses.
-If the server is not to provide dynamically-assigned IP addresses on a given IP network (i.e. it will only be providing statically-assigned IP addresses), no network statement should be present for that network.
-(If the server does not provide dynamically-assigned IP addresses on any network, then the file will contain no network statements.)
+The network statement is used to declare each pool of dynamically-assigned IP addresses.
+(If the server does not provide dynamically-assigned IP addresses, then the file will contain no network statements.)

-If the server will provide dynamically-assigned IP addresses on several IP networks, specify a network statement for each of these networks.
-The statement defines the name of the "pool" of dynamic addresses for that network, the network number and netmask, the BootP Relay Agents, and which clients may obtain the dynamic addresses.
-It does not define the actual IP addresses that comprise the pool; those are defined in the bootptab(5) file.
+If the server will provide dynamically-assigned IP addresses on several IP networks, specify a network statement for each of these pools.
+The statement defines the name of the "pool" of dynamic addresses for that network, the pool’s network range (number and netmask), the BootP Relay Agents in front of the network where the pool is used, and which clients may obtain the dynamic addresses.
+It does not list the actual IP addresses that comprise the pool; those are defined in the bootptab(5) file.
+The pools network range specified here is used to select the IP addresses from the bootptab(5) file.

 The format of the network statement is: